 The amount of existing emulators for PalmOS is certainly impressive.
 We have already seen through these programs can play in our Palm to games consoles from Nintendo and Sega , or use the PDA as a scientific calculator HP high end .
 But there are many emulators most historically famous platforms, as we saw in this extensive list of emulators for PalmOS .
 And one of these platforms is the Amiga .

 Amiga 500, the team's best selling Amiga family

-There are many websites dedicated to the Amiga, as there are still many users of these teams probably waiting for the release of AmigaOS 4.0 and new equipment Amiga.
-For example we can highlight Amiga.org , AmigaWorld and Spanish Friend Zone , where in addition to other content, you can download all the games for the Amiga.
+There are many websites dedicated to the Amiga, as there are still many users of these teams hoping the likely launch of the Amiga OS4.0 and new equipment.
+For example we highlight Amiga.org , AmigaWorld and Spanish Friend Zone , where in addition to other content, you can download all the games for the Amiga.

-Desktop AmigaOS, really ahead of his time
+Desktop AmigaOS, really ahead of its time

-We can see the AmigaOS running on a Palm in these videos that a user has recorded and uploaded to YouTube:
+We can see the AmigaOS running on a Palm in these videos a user has recorded and uploaded to YouTube:

 In this other video even shows us how haconfigurado the UDMH and MyUAE so that everything works perfectly.
 We can also see the virtual keyboard, which is accurate to a Friend:

 It is certainly an achievement to run software written for the Amiga PC, so make it work on a Palm is something really amazing.
 Do not miss this chance to try it.